162 Court St at Amity St 2nd floor

 This studio is about growth, self-discovery, and the chance to begin again…over and over again.
 We started this studio because we love to teach - students, teachers, ourselves.
 We pay close attention to our students.
 We know who has tight hips, who has super flexible shoulders, and who hyper-extends their knees.
 Yoga is a journey, and we want to be the ones who guide you.

-read more from Sarah's interview…
+read more from Ana's interview…

-read more from Emily's interview…
+read more from Evelyn's interview…

-read more from Claire's interview…
+read more from Victoria's interview…